-The frightful visions of the future ingratitude of the men whose debt to Divine Justice he was taking upon himself, continued to become more and more Several times I heard him exclaim: "O my Father, can I vivid and tremendous. possibly suffer for so ungrateful a race? "[Blessed Anne Catherine continues...]
+The frightful visions of the future ingratitude of the men whose debt to Divine Justice he was taking upon himself, continued to become more and more vivid and tremendous.
+Several times I heard him exclaim: "O my Father, can I possibly suffer for so ungrateful a race?" "[Blessed Anne Catherine continues...]
 I saw that often the poorest of men were better lodged in their cottages than the Master of heaven and earth in his churches. ...
 I saw ... the Adorable Sacrament profaned, the churches deserted, and the priests despised.
-This state of impurity and negligence extended even to the souls of the faithful, who left the tabernacle of their hearts unprepared and uncleaned when Jesus was about to enter them. ...
-I saw irreverent Christians of all ages, careless or sacrilegious priests ...unworthy communicants, wicked soldiers profaning the sacred vessels, and servants of the devil making use of the Holy Eucharist in the frightful mysteries of hellish worship.
-Among these bands I saw a great number of theologians, who had been drawn into heresy by their sins, attacking Jesus in the Holy Sacrament of his Church, and snatching out of his Heart, by their seductive words and promises, a number of souls for whom he had shed his blood...I saw the Church as the body of Christ, as all these bands of men who were separating themselves from the Church mangled and tore off whole pieces of his living flesh. ...
+This state of impurity and negligence extended even to the souls of the faithful, who left the tabernacle of their hearts unprepared and uncleansed when Jesus was about to enter them. ...
+I saw irreverent Christians of all ages, careless or sacrilegious priests, .... unworthy communicants, wicked soldiers profaning the sacred vessels, and servants of the devil making use of the Holy Eucharist in the frightful mysteries of hellish worship. ...
+I saw a great number of theologians, who had been drawn into heresy by their sins, attacking Jesus in the Holy Sacrament of his Church, and snatching out of his Heart, by their seductive words and promises, a number of souls for whom he had shed his blood ...
+I saw the Church as the body of Christ, and all these bands of men who were separating themselves from the Church, mangled and tore off whole pieces of his living flesh. ...
 I beheld whole nations thus snatched out of his bosom, and deprived of any participation in the treasure of graces left to the Church.
 Finally, I saw all who were separated from the Church plunged into the depths of infidelity, superstition, heresy, and false worldly philosophy; and they gave vent to their fierce rage by joining together in large bodies to attack the Church, being urged on by the serpent which was disporting itself in the midst of them.
 Alas, it was as though Jesus himself had been torn into a thousand pieces.
 (Emmerich, Pgs.
 111-115.)

-When Jesus returned to his apostles the second time and again found them asleep, He was barely recognizable or able to stand.
-As the apostles arose and lovingly supported him in their arms, He told them that the next day he should be put to death,--that in one hour's time he should be seized, led before a tribunal, maltreated, outraged, scourged, and finally put to a most cruel death.
-He besought them to console his Mother, and also Magdalen.
-James and John then helped Jesus back to the grotto.
+When Jesus returned the second time to his sleeping apostles, He was barely recognizable or able to stand.
+The apostles arose and lovingly supported him in their arms as He told them that the next day He would be put to death, for in one hour's time He would be seized, led before a tribunal, maltreated, outraged, scourged, and finally put to a most cruel death.
+Jesus besought them to console his Mother, and Mary Magdalen.
+Then James and John helped Him back to the grotto.
 (Emmerich, Pg.
 116.)